ODA-js/oda-js-documentation/folder-structure/config.md

 {
   "AppName": "@charidy/new",
   // path to static folder
+  // !!!
+NOTE: the last '/' is required
   "statics": "/public/", // path to url last / is required!!!
   "hosts": {
     "api": {